File Service FAQ

 How can I reference my file?

 A unique identifier is created for all files uploaded to the LifeOmic Platform.
-To make a reference to a file, use a LifeOmic Resource Name (LRN) which will remain as a stable pointer to this file.
+To make a permanent reference to a file, use a LifeOmic Resource Name (LRN).
 Future file renames will not break the LRN reference.

 How can I share my project with collaborators?